patriciogonzalezvivo/itp17/README.md

-# Shader Studio at IPT
+# Shader Studio at ITP

 ## Description